MicrosoftDocs/SupportArticles-docs/support/sql/performance/query-slow-database-application-fast-ssms.md

 ## Symptoms

-You may observe that a query executed from a production application runs slower than the same query executed from an application like SQL Server Management Studio (SSMS).
+You may observe that a query executed in a production application runs slower than the same query executed in an application like SQL Server Management Studio (SSMS).

 ## Cause